hsharrison/experimentator/README.md

                     levels=('participant', 'session', 'block', 'trial'),
                     experiment_file='experiment.dat')

 `settings_by_level` is a mapping keyed on values of `levels` (alternatively, use a config file; see below).
-The values are mappings keyed on `'ivs'`, `'sort'` and `'n'`. `ivs` is a mapping from independent variable names to a sequence of the possible values it can take. `sort` is a string (`random` currently the only option), or list of indices. `n` is the number of times each unique combination of IV values should appear at the associated level.
+The values are mappings keyed on `'ivs'`, `'sort'` and `'n'`. `ivs` is a mapping from independent variable names to a sequence of the possible values it can take. `sort` is a string (`random` currently the only option), or None/False/empty if you don't care about the order here. `n` is the number of times each unique combination of IV values should appear at the associated level.
 These dictionaries aren't required to have an entry for each level.
 If there isn't an entry for any given level, that level will take the default behavior, which is no variables, `n = 1`, and no sort.

 Finally, `experiment_file` is a location to save the experiment instance (so that additional sessions can be run after closing the Python interpreter).